oskar404/aoc/aoc2023/README.md

 # Advent of Code 2023

-Something is wrong with global snow production, and you've been selected to take a look
+Something is wrong with global snow production, and you've been selected to take a look ..

 Solving the advent calendar: https://adventofcode.com/2023

 Let's see how far I get this year ..

-To run individual solution for a day the command pattern is usually something like this:
+To run individual solution just execute the script without arguments.
+E.g.

-    ./day01.py input01.txt
+    ./day01.py

 For more information run python script with `--help`